-If you can’t control the order of execution, then you may see different results when the triggers execute in different order.
+If you can’t control the order of execution, then you may see unpredictable results.
 Of course, this depends on what your triggers do and what other data relationships your org includes.
 Nevertheless, unpredictable code is bad code.

-Another reason that Salesforce coding best practices include using one trigger per object on the same action relates to governor limits.
+Salesforce coding best practices include using one trigger per object on the same action due to execution governor limits.
 Just because each individual trigger stays well within the limit of 100 SOQL queries doesn’t mean there won’t be over-limit exceptions.
-Those governor limits apply to all code that is processed.
-If a trigger causes a field update that activates a workflow field update that fires another trigger, the whole combination counts toward the limit.
+Those governor limits apply to all of the code that’s processed.
+If a trigger causes a field update that activates a workflow field update that fires another trigger, the entire combination counts toward the limit.

-This isn’t the place to delve into debug logs or the Limits class.
-There are tools that can help you manage resource usage in your Salesforce coding; if you’re interested in more details, check out the documentation.
+This isn’t the place to delve into debug logs or the Limits Class.
+But there are tools that can help Salesforce developers like you manage resource usage in your coding; if you’re interested in more details, check out Salesforce’s Apex developer guide.

 OK, it doesn’t absolutely have to be one trigger per object as long as you have only one trigger per object for the same event.
 That said, it’s much easier to manage your code base as a whole if there’s one trigger per object.

-As discussed in 3 Considerations for Salesforce Coding, that doesn’t mean you need huge, monolithic trigger classes.
+As discussed in one of our previous blog posts about Salesforce considerations, that doesn’t mean you need huge, monolithic trigger classes.
 On the contrary, you need to organize triggers and helper classes into a coherent architecture.
 Place the handler methods into helper classes.
-There’s a great discussion of trigger frameworks and best practices in the Salesforce Technical Library.
+There’s a great resource on trigger frameworks and best practices in the Salesforce Technical Library.

-Over time, some Salesforce orgs can evolve to have multiple triggers on the same object and event.
+Over time, some Salesforce orgs may end up having multiple triggers on the same object and event.
 This is not in line with best Salesforce coding practices and can lead to governor limit exceptions and/or unpredictable data results.
 Too many Apex triggers can cause a lot of trouble.
-For best results, curate your code so that there’s only one trigger per object for the same event.
+For optimal results, curate your code so that there’s only one trigger per object for the same event.